-avx Returns the zero-origin index in AV of a character array box Converts matrices to vectors and vice-versa dbr Delimited blank removal hex Returns the internal hexadecimal representation of an array ltom Converts a character linelist to a matrix ltov Converts a character array to a vector of vectors mto1 Converts a character array to a linelist s s String search and replacement vtol Converts an array of character vectors to a line-list
+avx Returns the zero-origin index in $\Box AV$ of a character array box Converts matrices to vectors and vice-versa dbr Delimited blank removal hex Returns the internal hexadecimal representation of an array ltom Converts a character linelist to a matrix ltov Converts a character array to a vector of vectors mtol Converts a character array to a linelist SS String search and replacement.
+Note that Version 13.0 introduces native support for "PCRE" regular expressions using system operators [R and [S . vtol Converts an array of character vectors to a line-list